jfvilasPersonal/oberkorn/docs/reference.md

 When rule type is set to unrestricted there will be no evaluation, the result of evaluating an 'unrestricted' rule will always be positive ('true'), no matter the token, no matter the request context.

 ###### *valid*
-The 'valid' rule type will evaluate to true if a token (JWT o rany other type) is present (in the Authorization header) and the token is valid (it is not expired nor has been manipulated).
+The 'valid' rule type will evaluate to true if a token (JWT or any other type) is present (in the Authorization header) and the token is valid (it is not expired nor has been manipulated).

 ###### *claim*
 A 'claim' rule will evaluate to 'true' if a specific claim in the token satisfies the policy specified in the rule (see 'policy' downwards).